krivard/codalab-worksheets-wiki/User_CodaLab-Worksheets-Tutorial.md

 Welcome to CodaLab Worksheets!
 This tutorial shows you how to use CodaLab Worksheets to run experiments and explains the basic CodaLab concepts.
 Running experiments in CodaLab is quite simple but does require a slight shift in thinking (not unlike switching from a procedural language to a functional language).

 CodaLab's philosophy is to give you full control of how you want to run your experiments and get out of your way.
 It just maintains the dependency structure of your experiments and takes care of the actual execution.
 A good analogy is Git, which gives you total freedom in terms of what to put in your repository, but just maintains the revision history.

-One interacts with CodaLab mainly through a set of CodaLab commands for uploading, deleting, adding, running, etc.  These commands are to be typed either into the web terminal (at the top of the website where it says `CodaLab>`) or into the [command-line interface (CLI)](User_Install CodaLab CLI), if you prefer working from your shell.
+One interacts with CodaLab mainly through a set of CodaLab commands for uploading, deleting, adding, running, etc.  These commands are to be typed either into the web terminal (at the top of the web interface at the `CodaLab>` prompt) or into the [command-line interface (CLI)](User_Install CodaLab CLI), if you prefer working from your shell.

 Once you sign up for a CodaLab account and sign in, click on `My Home`.
 Let's get started!

-## Filesystem analogy

-To understand CodaLab, it's useful to keep the following analogy in mind:

-- shell = CodaLab session
-- drive = CodaLab instance (e.g., `http://codalab.org/bundleservice`)
-- directory = CodaLab worksheet (e.g., `home-pliang`)
-- file = CodaLab bundle (e.g., `stanford-corenlp`)
-- line in a file = CodaLab target (e.g., `stanford-corenlp/src`)

-There are some differences, however:

-- The contents of bundles are immutable (only the metadata is mutable), whereas files on a filesystem are mutable.
-- A worksheet contains bundles in a user-specified order interleaved with text, whereas a directory in a file system contains an unordered set of files.
-- CodaLab maintains the provenance information for each bundle.

-## Basic Local Usage

-Print out the list of available commands:

-    cl help

-Print out options for a specific command (e.g., upload):

-    cl upload -h

-If you're on the CLI, you need to connect to a CodaLab instance.

-    cl work main::   # Connects to the main CodaLab server cl work local::  # Connects to the local instance (temporary)

-Let's walk through a simple example to demonstrate the capabilities of CodaLab.
-The goal is to sort a file.
+## 5-minute Quick Start

+After signing up for a CodaLab account and signing in, click on `My Home` (your home worksheet, which is like your home directory).
+Let's do a simple sorting example.

-### Uploading bundles
+### Step 1: Uploading bundles

-To use CodaLab, you first need to create bundles.
-You can do this by uploading a bundle from your filesystem into a CodaLab instance.

 Create a file called `a.txt` with the following contents: